AtlasOfLivingAustralia/atlas-index/README.md

 To prepare the search-service and other UI requirements for local development, follow these steps:

 1. Prepare yarn workspace by running `yarn install` in this directory.
+Use --no-immutable if installing dependencies fails due to yarn workspaces being immutable.
 2. [Generate supplemental data for search-service](names-extract/README.md) (or fetch the ALA internal bucket)
 3. (Optional) [Harvest taxon descriptions for search-service and search-ui](taxon-descriptions/README.md) (or fetch from the ALA internal bucket)